ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 ### OSTIA Ancillary Suite (OAS) - *optional* {: #oas }

 Archived Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) data can be packaged into ancillary files for use in the RNS.
-Running the OAS is optional (use it if you want SST and sea ice inputs).
-It’s included here in case you choose to run it.
+Running the OAS is optional–use it if you want daily varying and/or higher resolution 0.05 degree SST and sea ice inputs (in this example, if you don't run OAS, the default is to use 0.25 degree `ERA5` SST and sea-ice data).
+OAS is included here in case you choose to run it.

 The `suite-ID` of the OAS is `{{ oas_id }}`.